-The following Pensions guidance note Produced in partnership with Sean McNulty of Blake Morgan provides comprehensive and up to date legal information covering:
+The following Pensions practice note produced in partnership with Sean McNulty of Blake Morgan provides comprehensive and up to date legal information covering:

 In practice, many Qualifying Recognised Overseas Pension Schemes (QROPSs) are personal pension schemes or retirement annuities that are marketed for non-UK residents.

 The main characteristic of a QROPS is that it is the only type of overseas arrangement into which a ‘recognised transfer’ can be made from a UK registered pension scheme.
-This limitation is embedded in Finance Act 2004 (FA 2004) which defines, at s 169, a ‘recognised transfer’ as a transfer of sums or assets under a registered pension scheme to another registered pension scheme or a QROPS.
-For further information, see Practice Note: Transfers to and from QROPS and other overseas pension schemes.
+This limitation is embedded in the Finance Act 2004 (FA 2004) which defines, at s 169, a ‘recognised transfer’ as a transfer of sums or assets under a registered pension scheme to another registered pension scheme or a QROPS.
+For further information, see Practice Note: International pension transfers.

 The transfer and consolidation of pension benefits is a key motivation for using a QROPS over any other type of overseas pension schemes.